SoftwareEngineeringToolDemos/FSE-2014-OMEN-plus/build-vm/README.md

   * Vm doesn't ask for password while login but after it goes to sleep, it asks for password.
 Use following credentials:
     Username- vagrant
     Password- vagrant
+  * The omen+ tool is shared privately with ncs-csc-510 google group on google drive